vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 I'm skipping exercise today to help with this stage of healing.

-Notes taken in the evening before my second meal: Remarkably, I was able to carry out a conversation with work colleagues for over 4 hours, without being much distracted by the pain, and without needing to go urinate.
+#### Notes taken in the evening before my second meal

+Remarkably, I was able to carry out a conversation with work colleagues for over 4 hours, without being much distracted by the pain, and without needing to go urinate.
 I was not feeling totally okay before the conversation, so I suspect that part of it was the sympathetic activation induced by the conversation, but it's still remarkable because for a similar conversation 3 weeks ago, I had been feeling uneasy within an hour of conversation (with that said, another conversation the next day that lasted 2 hours proceeded great).

 The conversation ended up delaying my first meal quite a bit.